randyttruong/GeoMark/README.md

 # GDPTrace
 ## Introduction
 Geomark aims to improve upon current state-of-the-art privacy preserving techniques through a combination of local differential privacy, geo-indistinguishability, and data synthesis.
-Geomark is a reimplmeentation of the trajectory synthesis mechanism defined in the paper
+Geomark is a reimplmentation of the trajectory synthesis mechanism defined in the paper

 > Yuntao Du, Yujia Hu, Zhikun Zhang, Ziquan Fang, Lu Chen, Baihua Zheng and Yunjun Gao (2023).
 LDPTrace: Locally Differentially Private Trajectory Synthesis.
 Paper in arXiv or PVLDB.
 In VLDB'23, Vancouver, Canada, August 28 to September 1, 2023.